trywait/yopix-public/README.md

    - Create a web app in your Firebase project
    - Copy your Firebase configuration

+4. Set up Google AI:
+   - Create a project in Google Cloud Console
+   - Enable the Gemini API
+   - Create API credentials
+   - Copy your API key

-4. Set up Unsplash:
+5. Set up Unsplash:
    - Create a developer account at [Unsplash Developers](https://unsplash.com/developers)
    - Create a new application
    - Copy your Access Key

-5. Create a `.env.local` file in the root directory with your configuration:
+6. Create a `.env.local` file in the root directory with your configuration:
    ```
    NEXT_PUBLIC_FIREBASE_API_KEY=your-api-key
    NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your-auth-domain